Franson33/articles/state-machine/index.md

   );
 };
 ```

+While some FSMs use a generic transition function, like proceedToStep(targetState, ...params), I chose specific methods for each state transition (e.g., navigateToSecondStep).
+This was my conscious decision to maintain clarity ,type safety and simplicity, as each transition in our process had distinct parameter requirements, making a single generic dispatcher less practical for this use case.

 As a pleasant side effect, I was able to delete many lines of redundant code that were, in fact, not in use—but it wasn't obvious before, and everyone was afraid to remove it for fear of breaking something.
 I shudder to think what it would have been like if we had needed to add new features or extend this code in its previous form—it would have been a nightmare.
 Now, the code is much better structured, clearer, far more maintainable, and easy to extend with new features in the future.